Part of a successful EHS strategy depends on capturing the right metrics, and then knowing how to use those metrics to improve your EHS operations.

 Why Is the Total Recordable Incident Rate Metric Important?

-If your TRIR scores are poor, it can lead to an uptick in surprise OSHA inspections and fines.
+If your TRIR scores are poor, it may lead to an uptick in surprise OSHA inspections and penalties.
 In addition, OSHA may increase their oversight in your company’s EHS programs.

 Your insurance company may use TRIR data to determine your premiums.
 The higher your recordable incident rate, the more you could be paying for insurance.